withspectrum/spectrum/server/README.md

 }
 ```

-> Note: The cursor is an opaque data structure, meaning it might refer to the last ID, to the number of items, a random hash or anything else really.
-This not only changes between resources, but might also change on a moments notice if we need it to be something different from the backend. **Do not use the cursor for anything other than passing it to the query for the next page**.
+> Note: The cursor is an opaque data structure, meaning it might refer to something you understand or it might not.
+It's also not promised to be consistent, especially between sessions, resources, etc. This boils down to **do not use the cursor for anything other than passing it to the query for the next page**, no matter if you want to use it for something else.

 To specify how many messages you want to load use the `first` parameter: